Authenta API Overview

 The current set of public API routes includes:

-- POST
+- GET

-/api/media— Fetch All Media (Query) - GET
+/api/v1/jobs— List All Jobs (Query) - GET

-/api/media/{mid}— Delete Media (Mutation)
+/api/v1/jobs/{id}— Delete Job (Mutation)

-Full details are available in References
+Full details are available in Jobs API References

 Next Steps